 The North City Water Reclamation Plant (NCWRP) Expansion will increase the plant's recycled water production from 30 mgd to 52 mgd.
 The expansion requires larger equipment and infrastructure.
 The expansion will occur on the existing NCWRP site.

 As part of the North City Water Reclamation Plant (NCWRP) expansion, a new Flow Equalization Basin will be constructed to expand the capacity of the primary effluent storage.
-The Flow Equalization Basin will regulate peak wastewater flow rates so that water can be delivered to a treatment plant at more manageable flow rates.
+The Flow Equalization Basin will regulate peak wastewater flow rates so that water can be delivered at more manageable flow rates to the Metropolitan Biosolids Center for further treatment.

 Project Started: April 2021 Expected Completion: 2025